pnp/cli-microsoft365/docs/manual/docs/cmd/spo/hubsite/hubsite-theme-sync.md

 ## Remarks

 To apply hub site theme updates to a site, you have to first connect to a SharePoint site using the [spo connect](../connect.md) command, eg. `spo connect https://contoso.sharepoint.com`.

-If the specified `webUrl` is not connected to a hub site site, you will get a `ResourceNotFoundException` error.

 ## Examples